Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 ---

+# Images

+(TODO)

+- as shown in demo, image can be clicked on to zoom
+- image display automatically adjusts for any aspect ratio
+- recommended asepct ratios are 16:9 to 1:1
+- TODO example images for various aspect ratios, including edge cases

-# Images in Definition Fields
+## Images in Definition Fields
-Outside of the normal click to zoom image at the top right, any customly inserted images, including images inserted directly by Yomichan, will be converted to text which you have to hover over to reveal.
+Any customly inserted images, including images inserted directly by Yomichan, will be converted to text which you have to hover over to reveal.
 Of course, this image can also be clicked on to zoom.
 See the video demo below to see exactly what happens.